-The New York State Student Information Repository System (SIRS) Manual is designed for use by districts, schools, Regional Information Centers (RICs), Big 5 City School District centers, and other individuals interested in understanding how the accountability system used by New York State to fulfill No Child Left Behind (NCLB) requirements works; who is responsible for submitting data to the New York State Education Department (NYSED); and what, when, and how data must be submitted to NYSED.
+The New York State Student Information Repository System (SIRS) Manual is designed for use by districts, schools, Regional Information Centers (RICs), and other individuals interested in understanding how the accountability system used by New York State to fulfill No Child Left Behind (NCLB) requirements works; how some special education data required under the Individuals with Disabilities Education Act (IDEA) are collected; who is responsible for submitting data to the New York State Education Department (NYSED); and what, when, and how data must be submitted to NYSED.
 If you have questions or comments about SIRS or the SIRS Manual, contact NYSED at StudentData@mail.nysed.gov.

 Audience/Purpose: Each chapter in this manual is designed for a particular audience, as some chapters focus on policy and reporting responsibilities while others deal with more technical details that might assist programmers in designing data collection and reporting programs.
 Superintendents, principals, and other school officials might be most interested in chapters 1, 4, 5, 10, and 11, as these include information about how federal and State accountability requirements are implemented in New York State, who is responsible for testing and reporting data on students, which students must be tested and reported, and who is responsible for certifying that reported data are accurate.
-Chapters 2, 3, 6, 7, 8, 9, 10, and 11 might be of most interest to Local Educational Agency (LEA) staff responsible for the technical side of data reporting, as these chapters provide information on New York State's data collection and reporting system, the data elements that must be reported in the system, the format in which the data elements must be reported, and the process of verifying the data.
+Chapters 2, 3, 6, 7, 8, 9, 10, and 11 might be of most interest to staff responsible for the technical side of data reporting, as these chapters provide information on New York State's data collection and reporting system, the data elements that must be reported in the system, the format in which the data elements must be reported, and the process of verifying the data.
 Regional Information Centers (RICs) and Big 5 City School District coordinators will most likely find all chapters useful, as these individuals are interested in most aspects of policy and data reporting.